DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/01_introduction.md

 For art and design publishers, the challenge of going electronic with their publications is greater compared to other fields of publishing for a number of reasons:
 - visually oriented publications are still more difficult to technically realize in the electronic medium when designing for a multitude of different reading devices and ebook platforms;
-- small publishers are under high pressure to keep project costs low due to often smaller budgets - but having to publish in multiple fors (e.g. print and electronic) will increase costs unless one accomplishes as much work as possible in a way that is not the dependent on the medium;
+- small publishers are under high pressure to keep project costs low due to often smaller budgets - but having to publish in multiple forms (e.g. print and electronic) will increase costs unless one accomplishes as much work as possible in a way that is not the dependent on the medium;
 - To make the investment in a digital publication durable it is necessary that electronic publications are sustainable: they should not need constant investment into technical maintenance and version updates.

 ## Industry promises versus reality